 Today the eerie Blancs Moussis are still causing mayhem here every Laetare - which falls on the fourth Sunday of Lent.
 In particular, look out for the irreverent posters they plaster all over town before the confetti-drenched parade itself.

 The festivities begin on Saturday evening with a procession full humour and lights and a carnival ball at the abbey.

-On Monday afternoon, individual release of musical and folk societies.
+On Monday afternoon, music and folklore.